yasitha18243/e16-3yp-water-quality-monitoring-and-usage-monitoring-system/README.md

 # Solution

 To overcome these issues, we are propossing a device which can be used to measure the water quality of the inlet of a water tank and the water level inside the tank.
+We expect to target both domestic user requirments and industrial user requirements by a reasonable price.
 User can control the device using a mobile application.

 ## 1. Water quality monitoring